dendroid3/dendroid3/README.md

 🌍 Computer Science student | 💻 Web Developer | EnterpreneurAtHeart

+---

+## 🔥 About Me
+- 🎓 Pursuing a BSc in Computer Science
+- 🌱 Passionate about **Web Development and Start-Ups**
+- 💡 Love building projects that solve real-world problems

+---

 <pre>
   In curly braces I find my song,
   Where PHP tags all belong.